Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this work, we demonstrate that LoRA is capable of reducing memorization of fine-tuning training data.
-In particular, this effect is observable in both centralized learning and federated learning (FL), and we find this effect is especially pronounced in the latter.
+In this work, we demonstrate that LoRA in FL is capable of reducing memorization of fine-tuning sensitive training data with little to no downstream performance cost.
+In particular, this effect is also observable in both centralized learning, and we analyze how memorization patterns differ between the two.
 Moreover, it is possible to further reduce memorization by combining LoRA with other strategies such as Goldfish loss or conventional privacy-preserving mechanisms such as Gaussian noising and gradient clipping.
-FL was previously shown to reduce memorization for simple LSTM-based next-word predictors \citep{hard2018federated, thakkar2020understanding} and we demonstrate that generative LLMs inherit this benefit as well.
-However, further theoretical analysis of this phenomenon, which may relate to the LoRA reductive effect, is needed.

-We note that LoRA is only suitable for fine-tuning, while other techniques are required for the pre-training phase.
-The impact of LoRA on memorization during pre-training remains an open question for future work.
-Additionally, further research is needed to determine whether LoRA mitigates data regurgitation under alternative definitions of memorization \citep{schwarzschild2024rethinking}.
+Our study is limited to cross-silo settings with few clients, and further work is needed to analyze whether our findings generalize to large-scale cross-device settings.
+Additionally, further research on a theoretical explanation of our results is needed as well, and we discussed existing work and hypotheses for future directions in Section~\ref{sec:theory} and Appendix~\ref{appendix:theory} such as reduction of benign overfitting \citep{bartlett2020benign}, similarities between LoRA and DP-SGD \citep{malekmohammadi2025low}, and connections to $\delta$-compression operators \citep{karimireddy2019error}.

+While we found significant memorization reduction in our study, LoRA and FL does not completely eliminate unintended memorization, even when combined with other privacy-enhancing techniques.
+As argued by \citet{brown2022does} in the context of LLM training, \textit{the only truly privacy-preserving solution is to rely exclusively on data that is intended to be public} and LoRA should not be considered a panacea for unintended memorization, but rather a privacy-wise improvement over full fine-tuning.